maxgeorg99/vibe-coding-starter-pack-2d-multiplayer-survival/README.md

 | Multiplayer | SpacetimeDB                |
 | Backend     | Rust (WebAssembly)         |
 | Development | Node.js 22+                |

+## 📜 Cursor Rules & Code Maintainability

+### Cursor Rules (`.cursor/rules/`)

+This project utilizes [Cursor](https://cursor.sh/)'s AI features, including **Rules**, to aid development.
+Rules are markdown files (`.mdc`) that provide context and guidelines to the AI assistant.
+*   `guide.mdc`: Contains general architectural guidelines, technology choices, and development workflow information.
+*   `resources.mdc`: Outlines the specific steps for adding new resources or gatherable nodes consistently.

+As the project grows, more specific rules will be added for core features (e.g., crafting, building, combat) to ensure the AI can provide consistent and relevant assistance.

+### Code Maintainability

+While the project is still evolving, a key goal is maintainability.
+As features are added, we aim to:
+*   Keep individual file sizes manageable (ideally under ~600 lines where practical).
+*   Refactor logic into reusable helper functions and potentially dedicated modules (like the planned `inventory_logic.rs`).
+*   Utilize abstraction to avoid code duplication, especially for common interactions like container management.

 ## ⚙️ Client Configuration